Ask the Experts

-No. While infrequent, mild memory loss may be a part of aging; Alzheimer's is not.
-That said, the greatest known risk factor is increasing age, and the majority of people with Alzheimer's are 65 and older.
-However, up to 5 percent of people with the disease have early-onset Alzheimer's (also known as younger-onset), which often appears in the 40s or 50s.
+Dr. Christodoulou: No. While infrequent, mild memory loss may be a part of aging, Alzheimer’s is not.
+That said, the greatest known risk factor is increasing age, and the majority of people with Alzheimer’s are 65 and older.
+However, up to five percent of people with the disease have early onset, which often appears in the 40s or 50s.

 What are the most common signs?